 Best Times to Visit

-Playground surfaces can reach 150°F by late morning in summer.
-Visit before 10 a.m. or after 6 p.m. from May through September — metal slides and rubber matting cool quickly once the sun drops.
+Playground surfaces can reach 150°F by late morning in Texas summer heat.
+Visit before 10 a.m. or after 6 p.m. from May through September.
+Metal slides and rubber matting cool quickly once the sun drops.
 Spring and fall (March–April, October–November) allow all-day visits.
 Nottingham Park and other Katy parks are busiest Saturday mornings due to youth sports and lightest on weekday afternoons.